Data-Protocol/privacy-toolbox/README.md

 The implementation of simple checklists in complex domains has seen dramatic improvements in results and outcomes.

 > When checklists have been implemented for use by surgical teams, deaths dropped 40 percent.

-> You never fly in a plane when the pilot has not used a checklist
+You never fly in a plane when the pilot has not used a checklist.
 Should you surf online when the same discipline is not in place?
 Recent privacy breaches suggest no and public sentiment is increasingly vocal in that direction.

 Mission critical, complex jobs and processes have implemented checklists and the outcomes have dramatically improved.